this-isnt-me/ogPypeline/docs/source/productioncon.rst

 Section Modulus - Moment of Section units
 ------------
 The moment_of_section(value, units) function converts between different Section Modulus - Moment of Section units.
-The input units are as per the list below:
+The input units are as per the table below:

-.. list-table:: Dogleg units
+.. list-table:: Section Modulus - Moment of Section units
    :widths: 60 40
    :header-rows: 1